bevacqua/ultramarked/README.md

 ### options.terminal

 Prettifies the code for terminal output!
 Incompatible with `ultralight`, which will be disabled when `terminal` is enabled.
-Also turns off `ultralight`, because color codes.
+Also turns off `ultrasanitize`, because color codes.

 ![terminal.png][1]